 Why is My Pomegranate Tree Turning Yellow?

 Pomegranates are trees that thrive on neglect, but that doesn’t mean they’re completely indestructible.
-Yellow leaves can give you hints about what might be wrong with your tree if you listen to it carefully.
-Watch for these common causes of yellowing leaves on pomegranate:
+Yellow leaves can give you hints about what might be wrong with your tree if you listen to them carefully.
+Watch for these common causes of yellowing leaves on pomegranates:

 Improper feeding.
 Feeding pomegranates can be tricky; there’s a fine line to walk there.
 Too much fertilizer can result in root burn and yellow leaves, but too little can cause nitrogen deficiency and light green to yellow leaves.
 Your best bet is to monitor your tree closely and if it starts to show a lightening of its leaf color, feed it.
 Right after bloom is a good time to feed to help the tree get through fruiting successfully.

 Sap-sucking insects.
-Sap-sucking insects can also cause yellowing leaves, through unless the infestation is severe, it’ll usually appear spotty or splotchy.
-As soon as you notice yellowing leaves, especially if they curl or look otherwise distorted, check the underside of the leaves for aphids, mealybugs, whitefly and scale.
-Spider mites are more difficult to see, but will leave signature thread-like webs on your tree.
-Aphids, mealybugs, whitefly and spider mites can often be handled by spraying the plant regularly and thoroughly with water, but if scale are your problem you’ll need to break out the neem oil.
+Sap-sucking insects can also cause yellowing leaves, though unless the infestation is severe, it’ll usually appear spotty or splotchy.
+As soon as you notice yellowing leaves, especially if they curl or look otherwise distorted, check the underside of the leaves for aphids, mealybugs, whiteflies, and scale.
+Spider mites are more difficult to see, but they will leave signature thread-like webs on your tree.
+Aphids, mealybugs, whiteflies, and spider mites can often be handled by spraying the plant regularly and thoroughly with water, but if scale are your problem, you’ll need to break out the neem oil.